radj307/volume-control/README.md

 ## VolumeControlCLI
-For best results, place `VolumeControlCLI.exe` in a directory on your PATH.
+For best results, place `VolumeControl.exe` in a directory on your PATH.
 If you don't know how to do that, see [here](https://stackoverflow.com/a/44272417/8705305).

 Use `VolumeControlCLI -h` or `VolumeControlCLI --help` to see usage instructions.